 When the population growth shown graphically it reinforces the steady growth of the city.
-The North Central Texas Council of Governments (NCTCOG) is the regional planning organization that tracks development trends and makes population, land use, and traffic projections for the future.
-Their numbers are calculated from a complex matrix development of factors for the entire region and sub-areas of the region.
+The North Central Texas Council Governments (NCTCOG) is planning the regional organization that tracks development trends and makes population, land use, and traffic projections for the Their numbers are future. calculated from a complex matrix of development factors for the entire region and sub-areas of the region.
 The total projected demographics for the region are factored into a gravity computer model to distribute the growth to individual cities.
 The increasing population projections for 2020 and 2030 seem to be high and not take into account the limited amount of vacant land in Dalworthington Gardens for new development.